12 Fall and Winter Superfoods

 1 of 15

+While summer produce might get all the love, true nutrition nuts know winter is really where it's at when it comes to the best superfoods.
 From leafy greens to plump pumpkins, a variety of fruits and vegetables are in season during fall and winter, and they deserve a place on your menu.
 By bumping up your consumption of fresh produce, you’ll be in tip-top nutritional shape when cold and flu season comes around.
-Read on to discover which superfoods you should aim to enjoy during the chillier months..
+Read on to discover which superfoods are best during the chillier months.

 Craig White/iStock/Getty Images